Colbal-Solutions/cleaning-temp/content/tips/cleaning-pet-hair.md

 # Remove Pet Hair with Rubber Gloves
 ## Pet hair is a common problem with a simple solution

-As much as we love our four-legged friends, pet hair can accumulate quickly.
-Skip spending extra money on tools and special attachments and use this simple hack to clean up after your fur babies.
-Simply wear rubber household gloves and run them over the surface of your furniture.
+As much as we love our four-legged friends, pet hair can be a problem in the houshold, especially for those of us with pet allergies.
+Skip spending extra money on tools and special attachments and use this simple hack to clean up after your kitties and doggos.
+Simply wear rubber household gloves and run them over the surface of your furniture, making sure to get in-between couch seats and cushions.
 The rubber will cause the pet fur to gather into a ball that can be easily thrown away.

 ## How to get dog hair out of a car
 1. Seat covers.